Julius Nyerere: African socialism

+Nyerere incorporated themes from Chinese socialism into ujamaa, including self-reliance, mass politics, the political centrality of the peasantry.
+He was critical of the utopian socialism promoted by figures like Henri de Saint-Simon and Robert Owen, seeing their ideas as largely irrelevant to the Tanzanian situation.
+In his view, these European socialist writers had not produced ideas suited to the African context because they had not considered the history of "colonial domination" which Africa had experienced.

 Nyerere firmly believed in egalitarianism and in creating a society of equals, referring to his desire for a "classless society".
 In his view, the equality of ujamaa must come from the individual's commitment to a just society in which all talents and abilities were used to the full.
 He desired a society in which the interests of the individual and society were identical and thought this could be achieved because individuals ultimately wanted to promote the common good.
 He believed it important to balance the rights of the individual with their duty to society, expressing the view that Western countries placed too much of an emphasis on individual rights; he regarded what he saw as the ensuing self-centred materialism as repulsive.
 To determine what balance to strike between the freedom of the individual and their responsibilities to society, he turned to the ideas of Genevan philosopher Jean-Jacques Rousseau.
 His ideas on societal collectivity may also have been influenced by the work of the social anthropologist Ralph Piddington, under whom Nyerere studied at Edinburgh.
 It was Nyerere's belief that Africa would resolve the tension between the individual and society, a balance which other continents had failed to achieve.

 Nyerere detested elitism and sought to reflect that attitude in the manner in which he conducted himself as president.
 He was cautious to prevent the replacement of the colonial elite with an indigenous elite, and to this end insisted that the most educated sectors of the Tanzanian population should remain fully integrated with society as a whole.
 He criticised the existence of aristocracy and the British monarchy.
 He endorsed the equality of the sexes, stating that "it is essential that our women live on terms of full equality with their fellow citizens who are men".

 He remained dedicated to a belief in the rule of law.
 He stressed the need for hard work.
 Nyerere appealed to the idea of tradition when trying to convince Tanzanians of his ideas.
 He stated that Tanzania could only be developed "through the religion of socialism and self-reliance".
 He reiterated the ideas of freedom, equality, and unity as being central to his concept of African socialism.